Josh-Thompson2222/FPGAProjectJT/index.md

 ### **Simulation**
 I simulated this design using Testbench.
 When the simulation is run, the Waveform Viewer opens, displaying the signals from my design and testbench.
 From the waveform viewer, I can zoom in on specific time intervals, observe input and output signal transitions and also verify if the output matches expected behavior.
 In the case of simulating the Swedish flag, the output signal did match expected behaviour as predicted.
 ### **Synthesis**
-I ran synthesis on the design to ensure it was all working correctly and to provide a project summary to prove it worked before running implementation and programming my board.
+I ran synthesis on the design to ensure it was all working correctly and to provide a project summary to ensure it worked before running implementation and programming my board.
+Vivado reads and parses the verilog code, checking for syntax and logical errors.
 ### **Demonstration**
 If you get your own design working on the Basys3 board, take a picture!
 Guideline: 1-2 sentences.